sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-entities/monitor-external-resources.md

 resource, populate the "runtime_assets" field with ["sensu-ruby-runtime"].
 {{< /code >}}

-You can also download the asset definition from [Bonsai][17] and register the asset using `sensuctl create --file filename.yml`.
+You can also download the dynamic runtime asset definition from [Bonsai][17] and register the asset using `sensuctl create --file filename.yml`.

-Use sensuctl to confirm that both the `sensu-plugins-http` and `sensu-ruby-runtime` assets are ready to use:
+Use sensuctl to confirm that both the `sensu-plugins-http` and `sensu-ruby-runtime` dynamic runtime assets are ready to use:

 {{< code shell >}}
 sensuctl asset list